DECEMBER 16, 2019. BY STAN GRANT, VITICULTURIST.

 Grapevines are not the only things dormant in the vineyard during winter.
 Fungal disease inoculum (particles capable of infection) awaits the emergence of susceptible shoot tissues.
 This is particularly a concern for vineyards with high inoculum levels due to epidemics during the previous season (Figure 2).
 For most fungal diseases, a late dormant season application of lime sulfur or oil and a DMI (Demethylation Inhibitor) fungicide to the entire vine will significantly reduce inoculum and early season disease pressure.
 Shredding and disking prunings and mummified clusters is a complimentary sanitation measure for disease management.
 When conditions are conducive, winter annual weed seeds will break dormancy and emerge, typically requiring control through herbicide treatment or cultivation by late winter.

 Although grapevines are dormant, they continue to metabolize at a low level.
-In dry soils, roots, which consist of main water, dry down and their diminished hydration impairs their metabolism.
+In dry soils, roots, which consist mainly of water, dry down and their diminished hydration impairs their metabolism.
 The effects are visible early in the next growing season.
 They include variable bud break and shoot emergence, and the temporary boron deficiency called the Barnes Effect (Figure 3).
 To avoid these effects, growers can periodically irrigate during dry winters (Figure 4).
 This, of course, applies to dry-farmed vineyards, for which winter irrigation not only benefits roots during drought years but can also refill the root zone reservoir ahead of the next growing season.

 Later, as the end of dormancy approaches, vines take up small amounts of water to increase the hydration of woody tissues and buds.
 Dry soils, of course, impede water uptake.
 Very dry soils, on the other hand, can actually pull water out of vines, sometimes leading to bud death.
 Irrigation of very dry vineyard soils late in the dormant period may avert bud death, but not reduced shoot growth vigor and decreased fruit set.
 These effects underscore the importance of maintaining moist vineyard soils throughout dormancy.